 Azure Pipelines | Azure DevOps Server 2019 | TFS 2018 | TFS 2017 | TFS 2015

-Use this task in a build or release pipeline to run a Windows .bat or .cmd script and optionally allow it to change the stage.
+Use this task to run a Windows .bat or .cmd script.
+Optionally, allow it to permanently modify environment variables.

 # Batch script # Run a Windows command or batch script and optionally allow it to change the environment - task: BatchScript@1 inputs: filename: #arguments: # Optional #modifyEnvironment: False # Optional #workingFolder: # Optional #failOnStandardError: false # Optional